Motion Guided LIDAR-camera Self-calibration and Accelerated Depth Upsampling for Autonomous Vehicles: Proposed Approach

 \section{Proposed Approach}

-In this section we first describe the intuition behind our novel motion guided method for the target-less extrinsic self-calibration of a multi-modal system comprised of a LiDAR and a camera pair.
-Self-calibration is formulated here as the problem of automatically finding the 6 DOF rigid body transformation of relative pose that registers or aligns data captured on-the-fly through the multiple sensing modalities and without any specific target requirements.
-Following our method for self-calibration and provided that a re-projection of LiDAR point clouds into the camera reference system results in a depth-map of sparse LiDAR measurements we then also describe a real-time depth upsampling reconstruction method able to fill in the missing values, its mathematical formulation and corresponding optimization feasible for real-time.
+This section describes the intuition behind the proposed motion guided method for the targetless extrinsic self-calibration of a multi-modal system composed of a LiDAR and a camera pair.
+Self-calibration is formulated as the problem of automatically finding the 6 DOF rigid body transformation of relative pose that registers or aligns data captured on-the-fly through the multiple sensing modalities and without any specific target requirements.
+Following self-calibration, a method that operates in real-time to upsample the sparse depth resulting from the re-projection of sparse LiDAR points into the camera reference is presented along with its formulation and its corresponding optimization.